praekeltfoundation/junebug/docs/http_api.rst

 .. http:post:: /status/url

    :param str component:
        The :ref:`component <status-components>`  relevant to this status event.
+   :param str channel_id:
+       The UUID of the channel the status event occurred for.
    :param str status:
        The :ref:`status level <status-levels>` this event was categorised under.
    :param list reasons:
        An array of human-readable strings associated with this status event.
    :param dict details:
        Details specific to this event intended to be used for debugging purposes.
 For example, if the event was related to a component establishing a connection, the host and port are possible fields.

 **Request Example**: